Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/12_chapter-9.md

 I would like to show the script before beginning the lesson and how to use it.

-1.The script can be activated with the 'a' key.
+1. The script can be activated with the 'a' key.

 ![Chapter_9_images/Chapter_9_2_Key_a.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_9_images/Chapter_9_2_Key_a.png)

-2.The green image will fade out when 'o' is pressed.
+2. The green image will fade out when 'o' is pressed.

-3.The green image will fade in when 'i' is pressed.
+3. The green image will fade in when 'i' is pressed.

 ![Chapter_9_images/Chapter_9_5_Fade_Out_Vanish_Function.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_9_images/Chapter_9_5_Fade_Out_Vanish_Function.png)

-4.The volume will go up by 5 if the 'u' key is pressed.
+4. The volume will go up by 5 if the 'u' key is pressed.

-5.The volume will go down by 5 if the 'y' key is pressed.
+5. The volume will go down by 5 if the 'y' key is pressed.

-6.The blue block will move up, down, left, and right by 3.
+6. The blue block will move up, down, left, and right by three (3).
 Only if the up, down, left, right keys are pressed.
 One will notice it moved a little.

 ![Chapter_9_images/Chapter_9_4_Arrow_keys_blue_block.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_9_images/Chapter_9_4_Arrow_keys_blue_block.png)

-7.Right clicking the mouse "on" the red block will make it vanish and left clicking will make it appear again.
+7. Right clicking the mouse "on" the red block will make it vanish and left clicking will make it appear again.

 ![Chapter_9_3_Vanish_Right_Click.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_9_images/Chapter_9_3_Vanish_Right_Click.png)